faustbrian/postal-code/docs/countries-without-postcodes.md

----
-title: Countries Without Postal Codes
-description: Handling countries that do not have postal code systems.
----

 Some countries do not have postal code systems.
 When shipping to these destinations or validating addresses, you may need to detect this and provide a fallback value.

 ## Checking Postal Code Support